RJ Nieto

 Rey Joseph "RJ" Pengson Nieto, (born January 26, 1985) known also by his alias Thinking Pinoy, is a Filipino blogger and opinion columnist.
 He writes an op-ed column for the Manila Bulletin and also owns a blog site, where he publishes his opinions on Filipino politics.
-A well-known and vocal supporter of Rodrigo Duterte, he has drawn controversies and faced legal proceedings for allegations of libel and spreading disinformation, as well as his counter-criticisms against he and the administration's critics.
+A well-known and vocal supporter of President Rodrigo Duterte, he has drawn controversies and faced legal proceedings for allegations of libel and spreading disinformation, as well as his counter-criticisms against he and the administration's critics.

 Early life and education

 Rey Joseph finished high school in 2002 at St. Mary's College of Baliuag.
 He attended the University of the Philippines Diliman majoring in Mathematics but later dropped from school in 2005.
-He studied for a short time at the University of the Cordilleras, before moving to the University of London, studying for a BSc in mathematics and economics.
+He studied for a short time at the University of the Cordilleras, before moving to the University of London, studying for a BSc in Mathematics and Economics.